OpenMx/OpenMx/docs/source/DefinitionMeans_Path.rst

     # so as to estimate variance of combined sample without
     # the mean difference contributing to the variance estimate.

-    # First we compute some summary statistics from the data
+    # First compute some summary statistics from data
     ObsCovs <- cov(rbind(group1 - rep(c(1,2), each=N), group2))
     ObsMeansGroup1 <- c(mean(group1[,1]), mean(group1[,2]))
     ObsMeansGroup2 <- c(mean(group2[,1]), mean(group2[,2]))

-    # Second we extract the parameter estimates and matrix algebra results from the model
+    # Second extract parameter estimates and matrix algebra results from model
     Sigma <- mxEval(S[1:2,1:2], defMeansFit)
     Mu <- mxEval(M[1:2], defMeansFit)
     beta <- mxEval(A[1:2,3], defMeansFit)

-    # Third, we check to see if things are more or less equal
+    # Third, check to see if things are more or less equal
     omxCheckCloseEnough(ObsCovs,Sigma,.01)
     omxCheckCloseEnough(ObsMeansGroup1,as.vector(Mu+beta),.001)
     omxCheckCloseEnough(ObsMeansGroup2,as.vector(Mu),.001)